sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 kubectl -n sasviya apply -f samples/viya-visuals/visuals_ingress.yml
 ```

-If you are not in a position to set this up yet, you can continue on with the deployment process, but the ingress will need to be configured in order to access the environment.
+If you cannot set this up yet, you can continue on the deployment process.
+However, the ingress must be configured to access the environment.

-In later documentation, the term _ingress-path_ will refer to the _host_ value in your Ingress configuration.
-From the example above this would be _sas-viya.company.com_.
+Later in this documentation, the term _ingress-path_ refers to the host value in your Ingress configuration.
+In the preceding example, sas-viya.company.com is the ingress path.

 ### Persistence

-Several of the SAS Viya containers will need persistence storage configured in order to make sure the environment can shutdown and start up with out losing data.
-Take this time to decide if persistence storage is something that needs to be setup or if you want to run with a default of no persistence.
-The default is useful if you are evaluating SAS Viya containers, otherwise you will probably want to make sure your Kuberenetes environment is configured for container persistence.
+Several SAS Viya containers will need configured persistence storage in order to make sure that the environment can shut down and start up without losing data.

+- Decide whether to set up persistence storage.
+- No persistance is the default condition.
+The default is useful if you are evaluating SAS Viya containers.
+Otherwise you will probably want to make sure that your Kuberenetes environment is configured for container persistence.
 For more information, see [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ### Data Import

-When importing data into SAS Viya, the import might fail without displaying an error or having written an error to CAS logs.
+When importing data into SAS Viya, the import might fail without displaying an error or writing an error to CAS logs.
 This failure to import data can happen if the size of the file being imported exceeds the maximum size allowed by the Kubernetes Ingress Controller.

-To change the Ingress controller settings, globally or for the specific Ingress rule, see [NGINX Configuration](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/).
+To change the Ingress Controller settings, globally or for the specific Ingress rule, see [NGINX Configuration](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/).

-SAS has tested using the `nginx.ingress.kubernetes.io/proxy-body-size` annotation as documented for `Custom max body size`.
+SAS has tested using the nginx.ingress.kubernetes.io/proxy-body-size annotation as documented for **Custom max body size**.
 For more information, see [Custom max body size](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#custom-max-body-size).

-If you know the size of files to be imported, then set _Custom max body size_ to a value that will allow the files to be loaded.
+If you know the size of files to be imported, then set **Custom max body size** to a value that will allow the files to be loaded.
 If a value of zero (0) is used, then checking of the file size is ignored, and no file size restrictions will be imposed by Kubernetes.